About

-The Japan Educational International Model United Nations (JEIMUN) is an annual model UN conference that brings together students from across Japan and around the world to simulate the workings of the United Nations.
-Through realistic debates and negotiations, participants engage with critical global issues, develop diplomatic and leadership skills, and foster international collaboration.
-JEIMUN aims to inspire the next generation of global leaders by offering a platform for young minds to explore diplomacy, critical thinking, and problem-solving in a diverse and inclusive environment.
+The Japan Educational International Model United Nations (JEIMUN) is an annual, three-day, all-English Model UN conference held in Tokyo, Japan.
+It brings together middle and high school students from across Japan and around the world to simulate the workings of the United Nations.
+Participants engage in realistic debates and negotiations, tackling pressing global issues while developing diplomatic, leadership, and critical thinking skills.
+Beyond formal sessions, JEIMUN fosters cultural exchange, offering a platform for students to share their perspectives and experiences across borders.
+By uniting diplomacy with intercultural understanding, JEIMUN empowers the next generation of global leaders in a diverse and inclusive environment.

 At JEIMUN, our mission is to empower the next generation of global leaders by fostering a deep understanding of international diplomacy, critical global issues, and collaborative problem-solving.
 We aim to provide an immersive learning experience where students can engage in diplomatic dialogue, develop public speaking and negotiation skills, and cultivate a spirit of teamwork across cultures and borders.